Why work with Push Doctor?

 - Resident / Work Permit (if applicable)

 - Current DBS (CRB) check, to be verified by ourselves through one of the following methods; running a check on the online DBS update service (if you are registered to this); verification of the original DBS certificate (dated within three years).
-This will need to be posted to our head office, after which we will return to yourself.

 - Latest Appraisal and Revalidation documents (for recently qualified GPs your CCT is fine)